cn0047/stash/ed/sh/kubernetes/README.md

 A federation is a cluster of clusters.

-KOps stands for Kubernetes operations (for AWS).
+KOps stands for k8s operations (for AWS).

 CRD - Custom Resource Definition.